heitorfe/insiders_clustering/README.md

 Cluster 5 is champion of total returns, they are probably problematic customers.
 It called attention to analyse it separately.
 The Insiders have a big average of returns, but in absolute number is not so relevant.

-## 4.2.Conclusion
+## 4.2.
+Model Performances

+Nº of clusters: 8

+Model Used: Gaussian Mixture Model

+Silhouette Score: 0,53

 Insiders are few but great customers.
 They have a good participation of the company revenue.
 Now, marketing can make custom actions to each cluster and work on their retention.

 # 5. Next Steps

-*Collecting feedback of the users and improve the usability if necessary *Improve the performance in the next CRISP cycle
+* Collecting feedback of the users and improve the usability if necessary
+* Improve the performance in the next CRISP cycle

 # 6. References